SpicyBananaUI/StableDiffusionDestopApp/README.md

 ## Development Notes

 - The Python virtual environment should NOT be committed to version control
-- Make sure to update requirements.txt when adding new Python dependencies
+- Make sure to update requirements_versions.txt when adding new Python dependencies

-## Known Bugs
+## Known Bugs / Issues

-- Issues with CUDA support not properly working with certain versions of torch/numpy, CUDA is currently unoptimized, CPU utilization is a viable alternative for now.
-- Frequent timeouts for long prompts.
+- On machines with CUDA support, a CUDA-compiled version of torch must be installed.
+The setup scripts attempt to install the CUDA version, but if it is not available CPU fallback will be used.
+- The frontend will timeout after 100 seconds of generation, even if the ETA is making progress
+- Default model selection is not functional; displayed model may not be used unless it is explicitly selected
+- When using MPS, quick, repeating calls to the txt2img and interrupt endpoints result in the next image generation failing (black image)